Meet Rob Daniels

 April 2006 – August 2007

-• Successfully handled thousands of cases and over 200 trials including felony jury trials
+• Successfully handled thousands of cases and over 200 trials

-ROB’S COMMUNITY AND PUBLIC SERVICE INCLUDES
+ROB’S COMMUNITY AND PUBLIC SERVICE:

 The Jill Fox Center for Hope, a LifeBridge Affiliate